JamesRandall/Simple-Paging-Grid/README.md

     });

-## Loading Data From A Function
+## Loading Client Data From A Function

-To load data from a function then a function should be supplied to the datagrid as shown below:
+To load client data from a function then a function should be supplied to the datagrid as shown below:

     $(document).ready(function() {
         $("#exampleGrid").simplePagingGrid({